 Melanie is a consultant general paediatrician at Royal Prince Alfred Hospital.
 She has completed a Master of Medical Education and is a senior lecturer (Clinical Education Fellow) with the University of New South Wales.
 Melanie has been a member of the Paediatrics & Child Health Division Education Committee and Paediatrics & Child Health Division Council.
 She has a range of educational interest areas including innovative teaching practices that effectively utilise evidence-based and digital resources and the teaching and assessment of professionalism and professional skills.

 Associate Professor Michael Gabbett FRACP

 Michael is a clinical geneticist and academic.
-He coordinates postgraduate teaching in diagnostic genomics at Queensland University of Technology and is the medical advisor for the Genomics Research Centre, Institute of Health and Biomedical Innovation, QUT.
-He also holds adjunct academic appointments as Associate Professor at the Griffith University School of Medicine and as a senior lecturer at the University of Queensland.
-He runs his own private practice – The Mendel Institute.
-Michael is President of the Australasian Association of Clinical Geneticists and Treasurer of the Human Genetics Society of Australasia.
+He works for Queensland University of Technology (QUT) as a Chief Investigator in the Centre for Genomics and Personalised Health and coordinates the university’s postgraduate degrees in diagnostic genomics.
+Michael runs his own private practice, The Mendel Institute.
+Michael is immediate past President of the Australasian Association of Clinical Geneticists and Treasurer of the Human Genetics Society of Australasia.
 He is a former member of the RACP Advanced Training Committee in Clinical Genetics and former Lead Fellow of College Congress.

 Professor Nicholas Glasgow FAChPM

-Nicholas is a general practitioner, palliative medicine specialist, and was the Dean of Medicine and Health Sciences at the Australian National University (ANU).
-He has experience in curriculum development, medical education and training through his work at the ANU and other positions he has held at the University of Sydney, the University of Auckland, and the University of the United Arab Emirates.
+Nicholas is a general practitioner, palliative medicine specialist, and was Dean of Medicine and Health Sciences at the Australian National University (ANU).
+He has experience in curriculum development, medical education and training through his work at ANU and other positions at the University of Sydney, the University of Auckland and the University of the United Arab Emirates.
 Nicholas has held national leadership roles on several Australian Government advisory councils, and he is a former President of Medical Deans Australia and New Zealand Inc, which is the peak body representing professional entity-level medical education, training and research.